jgvictores/awesome-deep-reinforcement-learning/README.md

 ## General Other tools
 - DLPaper2Code: Auto-generation of Code from Deep Learning Research Papers: https://arxiv.org/abs/1711.03543
-- you can download the raw source of any arxiv paper.
+- Tip: you can download the raw source of any arxiv paper.
 Click on the "Other formats" link, then click "Download source"
 - http://www.arxiv-sanity.com/

 # Neural Networks (NN) and Deep Neural Networks (DNN)